With attention to racial profiling in traffic stops by police in Ann Arbor, there’s a renewed call to action by those personally affected.

 “When it happened to me, I couldn't help but wonder, 'What if it were just a regular citizen floating through who did not have access to the network that I do have access to?'"

 Watson says the experience compelled him to champion for the most vulnerable in society.
-He calls on the city to continue efforts to reduce inequality through strong leadership.
+He applauds the city's efforts to address the issue of inequity with the 2023 ordinance and through the hiring of leaders like Ann Arbor Police Chief Andre Anderson.

 Non-commercial, fact based reporting is made possible by your financial support.
 Make your donation to WEMU today to keep your community NPR station thriving.